Allen-ISD-Computer-Science/REPO_CybSecInvitational_2024/README.md

 | Vendors Coordinator                | Coordinate vendors (e.g. food vendors, “merch”, etc.)                                              | Communication, Planning, Networking with External Parties | TBD               | TBD             |
 | Special Guests Coordinator         | Invite and track attendance of special guests (e.g. Federal/state/local elected leaders, sponsor representatives, etc.) | Communication, Networking with External Parties | TBD               | TBD             |
 | Branding Coordinator               | Develops Invitational logo and key messaging                                                       | Communication                               | TBD               | TBD             |

+# Student and Mentor Rules
+1. Mentors will complete an Allen ISD Background check.
+1. Mentors and students will ALWAYS cc: Mr. Ben on all emails between one another.
+1. Mentors and students will not contact one another via phone, texting, or virtual meetings without Mr. Ben or another member of Allen ISD staff participating in the conversation or meeting.
+1. Mentors and students will not meet in-person without Mr. Ben or another member of Allen ISD staff present.
+1. Mentors will never be in a classroom or event venue room with a student without Mr. Ben or another member of Allen ISD staff present.
+1. Students will coordinate with one another and make decisions (within Mr. Ben’s parameters).
+Mentors will advise individual students and recognize that the students need to effectively communicate with one another.
+If mentor identifies a risk/concern that (s)he does not believe students appropriately understand/appreciate, the mentor should communicate that directly to 1.
+Mr. Ben and the chair’s mentor so that, if appropriate, they can work with the chair to better understand the situation.

+# Venue Requirements
+* Competition room (can accommodate xx students and their stations)
+* Training room(s) (can accommodate xx students and their stations)
+* Operations room (room that can easily accommodate an operations team of 6+ with work areas, dry erase board.
+Will need to add more space if running independent network for event as that should be run from Operations Center.)
+* Volunteer break room
+* Audio/video options
+* Food service and eating area(s)
+* Check-in area(s) for visitors and guests
+* Multi-stall male and female restrooms
+* Parking (can accommodate xxx personal vehicles and xxx buses)

+# Equipment Needed
+* Wifi network(s) for participants to be able to use during event (can be segregated from another network or a standalone network)
+* Tables and chairs (competition room, training room(s), operations center, Volunteer sign in/out area)
+* Laptops(?)